Graph-ICS/Graph-ICS/readme.md

 	<img src="doc/Readme_Installation/Installation3.PNG" />
 </center>

 3.6.
-Wait until the installer is done and close it.
+Wait until the installer is finished.
+After that you get asked for restarting your computer which you should follow.

 ## 4. Prepare CMake